 Financial Aid is handled through the Duquesne University Financial Aid Office.
-To apply for financial aid, students must submit the following by the May 31 priority deadline:
+To apply for financial aid, students must submit the FAFSA online by the May 31 priority deadline.

-Applicants to the Law School should not wait until admission to submit their financial aid application.
-In addition to scholarship aid, other forms of financial aid offered by the Law School may include:
+Applicants to the School of Law should not wait until admission to submit their financial aid application.
+In addition to scholarship aid, other forms of financial aid offered by the School of Law may include:

 A number of School of Law work-study grants-in-aid for partial tuition credit are available.
 Recipients of such grants-in-aid are required to adequately perform certain duties as a Law School library aide, Law School faculty research assistant or Law School administration aide for five to 10 hours per week during the entire academic year.
 In return, the student will receive a designated amount of tuition assistance that is directly applied to that student’s account.